freeCodeCamp/guide/README.md

 ### Proper nouns

 Proper nouns should use correct capitalization when possible.
-Below is a list of words as they should appear in Guide articles.
+Below is a list of words as they should appear in Guide articles :point_down:.

 - JavaScript (capital letters in "J" and "S" and no abbreviations)
 - Node.js